MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

   ![Download and configure replication](./media/contoso-migration-rds-to-wvd/wvd-persistent-replication.png) _Figure 17: Prerequisites for replicating to Azure._

-- The replication of the hosts into Azure blog storage is now started and Contoso can continue to let the replication occur until they're ready to test the VMs and then migrate them into production.
+- The replication of the hosts into Azure Blob storage is now started and Contoso can continue to let the replication occur until they're ready to test the VMs and then migrate them into production.
-- As machines start running in Azure, Contoso makes sure to install the WVD agent on each machine.
+- As machines start running in Azure, Contoso makes sure to install the [WVD VM agent](https://aka.ms/WVDVMAgent) on each machine.

-> [!NOTE]
-> The WVD agent can be downloaded from [https://aka.ms/wvdvmagent](https://aka.ms/WVDVMAgent)

-- As a part of the installation they enter the registration token for the WVD environment in order to associate the server with the correct WVD environment.
+- As a part of the installation, they enter the registration token for the WVD environment to associate the server with the correct WVD environment.

 The registration token can be obtained using: